twbs/bootstrap/docs/components/card.md

 </div>
 {% endexample %}

+## Images

+Cards include a few options for working with images.
+Choose from appending "image caps" at either end of a card, overlaying images with card content, or simply embedding the image in a card.

-## Image caps
+### Image caps

-Similar to headers and footers, cards include top and bottom image caps.
+Similar to headers and footers, cards can include top and bottom "image caps"—images at the top or bottom of a card.

 {% example html %}
 <div class="card">